 Replacing quality content for broken links has the following advantages:

-- It keeps the referring websites credible and of high quality.
+- It keeps the referring websites credible and high-quality.

 - It retrieves lost SEO value.